Merica-Rowley/startup/README.md

 ## CSS Deliverable
 For this deliverable, I styled my application with CSS.

-- Prerequisite: (COMPLETED) Simon CSS deployed to your production environment .
+- Prerequisite: (COMPLETED) Simon CSS deployed to your production environment.
 - Prerequisite: (COMPLETED) A link to your GitHub startup repository prominently displayed on your application's home page.
 - Prerequisite: (COMPLETED) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
 The TAs will only grade things that have been clearly described as being completed.
 Review the voter app as an example.
 - Prerequisite: (COMPLETED) At least 10 git commits spread consistently throughout the assignment period.

 - Header, Footer, and Main Content Body: (COMPLETED) I used Bootstrap to style my header (navigation), footer (name and GitHub link), and main content (different for each page) elements of the body element.
 - Navigation Elements: (COMPLETED) The text on my navigation changes color with hover.
 Also, an oval around the navigation element denotes the active page.